Boris Akunin: Awards and honors

 In the year 2000, Akunin was nominated for the Smirnoff-Booker Prize.
 In September 2000, Akunin was named Russian Writer of the Year and won the "Antibooker" prize 2000 for his Erast Fandorin novel Coronation, or the last of the Romanovs.

 In 2003, the British Crime Writers' Association placed Akunin's novel The Winter Queen on the short list for the Dagger Award in Fiction.
 In 2004, he was a member of the jury at the 26th Moscow International Film Festival.

 On 10 August 2009, for the contribution to the development of cultural ties between Russia and Japan, he was awarded the prize of the Japan Foundation acting under the auspices of the government.

 Laureate of the Noma Prize (2007, Kodansha Publishing House, Japan) - "For the best translation from Japanese of works of the writer Yukio Mishima".

 Adaptations

 Two Fandorin novels, The Turkish Gambit and The State Counsellor, were made into big-budget Russian movies.
 Azazel was adapted twice for television, first as The Winter Queen, and later as Fandorin.
-Azazel, produced by Yandex Studios and Kinopoisk streaming service.
+Azazel, produced by Yandex Studios and the Kinopoisk streaming service.

-An English remake of The Winter Queen was in production.
+An English remake of The Winter Queen was due to go into production.
 It was set to start filming in 2007, but the leading actress, Milla Jovovich, became pregnant, and the production process was delayed to unknown date.

 Pelagia and the White Bulldog was made into a TV mini-series in 2009, while The Spy Novel came out in a 2012 theatrical release as Spy.